marylab26/SCORPy/README.md

 ```
 Then try opening `SCORPy.app` again.

-**Note**: Only run these commands if you downloaded SCORPy from a trusted source, such as the official GitHub repository.
+> **Warning:** These commands remove macOS quarantine attributes from the application.
+Only use them if SCORPy was downloaded from the official GitHub repository (only trusted source).

 ---